MarciaAdler/MarciaAdler/README.md

 ![header](https://github.com/MarciaAdler/MarciaAdler/blob/master/LinkedInHeader.png)

-* I'm currently working on a project that brings local communities together and allows people to leverage the power of community and crowdsourcing to get information and learn from others.
+* I'm currently working on an app that brings local communities together and allows people to leverage the power of community and crowdsourcing to get information and learn from others.

 * I am continuing to learn more about everything ReactJS can do, as well as explore other coding languages such as Python.